FlorianRappl/parcel-plugin-externals/README.md

 }
 ```

 **Important**: This is an early version of the plugin.
-Please give feedback, especially regarding configuration and syntax.
+Please give feedback [on GitHub](https://github.com/FlorianRappl/parcel-plugin-externals/issues), especially regarding configuration and syntax.
 The idea is to keep the plugin simple and the options straight and to the point.

 ## Changelog